mathias/dotfiles/README.md

 Inside `vim/` you'll find files to set up vim, naturally:
  * `.vim/` directory containing pathogen.vim, which loads everything else into vim.
+ * `.vimrc` is the main vim config file.
+It mostly serves to get pathogen going.
+ * Pathogen loads everything in the `~/.vimbundles` dir in the users directory.